 Near Field Communication

 Passes can work with Near Field Communication (NFC) readers for contactless redemption.
-Users hold their device near a reader with contactless symbol to use a pass, with no need for a barcode.
-If you're developing an NFC-enabled pass to use with Apple Pay, you'll need to request an NFC certificate.
-In addition to the NFC certificate there are a number of strict requirements before you can implement NFC passes, see enabling and using NFC passes for more information.
+Users simply hold their device near a reader with contactless symbol to use a pass, with no need for a barcode.

 Barcodes

-Passes can contain barcodes that are scanned in order to obtain information stored in the pass.
-Wallet supports barcodes using QR, Aztec, PDF417 and Code128 formats.
-Wallet optimizes the presentation of passes in order to facilitate a successful scan.
-For example, the screen's orientation locks to portrait and the backlight is temporarily boosted to the brightest setting.
-However, it's still important to test your passes with the hardware you expect to use for scanning.
-An optical scanner works better for scanning an iPhone screen than a laser scanner.
+Wallet optimizes pass presentation to ensure successful scans.
+For example, the screen locks to portrait orientation, and the backlight temporarily boosts to the brightest setting.
+However, it’s important to test your passes with the hardware you plan to use for scanning.
+Optical scanners work better for iPhone screens than laser scanners.

 Weblinks